 Ruderal areas are characterized as anthropogenically altered lands, primarily due to the historic conversion of these areas to pastureland or agricultural lands.
-This altered land use describes approximately 6% of the habitat within the Preserve.
+This altered land use describes approximately 6 percent of the habitat within the Preserve.
 These ruderal areas are mixed grasslands with a variety of native and non-native grasses.
-Much of this land use still functions as cattle pasture today.